joanadecastro/portfolio-react/README.md

 - Responsive user interface.
 - Smooth scroll.
-- functional contact form that is sent to the email address.
+- Functional contact form that is sent to the email address.

 ## 🛠️ Technologies Used